 Room additions also typically take less time, money and work than a complete home remodel.
-Common add ons include a home office, family room, expanded master bedroom suite, an additional bathroom, a walk-in closet or a guest room.
-Building an add on not only boosts your home's resale value, it's also a smart move for growing families or those accommodating an aging relative.
+Common add-ons include a home office, family room, expanded master bedroom suite, additional bathroom, walk-in closet or guest room.
+Building an add-on not only boosts your home's resale value, it's also a smart move for growing families or those accommodating an aging relative.

 - What Affects the Cost of a Room Addition?

 - Tips for Hiring a General Contractor

 - Find a General Contractor Near You

 The size of your addition, types of materials you use, prep work, and extra features (like built-in shelves) will all impact the total cost of your room addition.
 On top of labor and materials, you'll also need to pay for architectural plans and building permits.

 Most contractors will estimate the total cost based on a price per square foot, which they calculate based on project scope, estimated labor costs, and materials.
 Here's a deeper dive into what affects the cost of a room addition.

 >>Get Free Estimates: Contact the Top Contractors Near You

 The cost per square foot for new space can range from under $50 per square foot to $250 per square foot and higher.
 Most contractors offer an approximate price per square foot when bidding a house addition project.
 They base their estimate on:

 - What foundation work will need to take place (especially relevant for first floor home additions)